influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.5/introduction/getting-started.md

 Alerts are written to the log in real time.

-6. Verify the task is receiving data and behaving as expected run the `show` command:
+6. Run the `show` command to verify the task is receiving data and behaving as expected:

 ```bash
 $ kapacitor show cpu_alert